sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

    ![](../media/dc21.png)

+    >**Note:** If the meeting name isn’t visible, wait a few moments and then check again.

 1. Click on **Save.**

 1. Open the meeting and Start the **recording and transcription**.
 Then Begin by speaking for a few minutes.